vlasscontreras/php-trainer/README.md

 #### Mixed Pseudo Type (PHP ^8.0)

-In terms of consistency, if you just like to type-hint everything, you can use the `mixed` keyword which its behavior is exactly the same as not putting it.
+In terms of consistency, if you just like to type-hint everything, you can use the `mixed` keyword which its behavior is the same as not putting it.
 It indicates that the value for the parameter can be of any type.

 ```php
 function cancel(mixed $when) // function cancel($when) {}